Todra Gorge vs Dades Gorge: Which Is Best To Visit In Morocco?

 Marrakech or Ouarzazate are popular starting points for families wishing to access Dades and Todra Gorge.

-From Marrakech, the drive along The Road of a Thousand Kasbahs takes around 5–6 hours via the Tizi n’Tichka Pass, passing through Ouarzazate and Boumalne Dades.
+From Marrakech, the drive along The Road of a Thousand Kasbahs takes 5–6 hours via the Tizi n’Tichka Pass, passing through Ouarzazate and Boumalne Dades.
 Take your time with stops to explore towns and Kasbahs.

 Todra Gorge is about 1.5 hours east of Dades Gorge, near Tinerhir.